 However, given the lack of warning signs or barriers at waterfalls, hot springs, cliffs, crevasses and the like, children must be closely supervised at all times in the countryside.
 Along with everyone else, children also need to come prepared for the weather, with plenty of warm, waterproof clothing and tough shoes for use outdoors.

-Due to its small consumer base and dependency on imports – and despite the country’s financial meltdown in 2008 – Iceland remains an extremely expensive country.
+Due to its small consumer base and dependency on imports, Iceland is an expensive country.
 To minimize costs, you need to be as self-sufficient as possible: bring food and a sleeping bag if you’re intending to use self-catering budget accommodation, along with a tent and all camping gear if camping.
-Icelandic bus passes will minimize transport costs, and a Hostelling International Card will get you a few hundred krónur a night off official Youth Hostel rates.
+Bus passes will minimize transport costs, and a Hostelling International Card will get you a few hundred krónur a night off youth hostel rates.
 Seasons also affect costs: places to stay and car-rental agencies drop their prices between October and June, though at that time inexpensive summer-only accommodation will be shut, campsites will probably be under snow, and bus services are infrequent or suspended.

 Crime and personal safety

 Iceland is a peaceful country, and it’s unlikely that you’ll encounter much trouble here.
 Most public places are well lit and secure, people are helpful, if somewhat reserved, and street crime and hassles are rare.
 Needless to say, hitching alone, or wandering around central Reykjavík late at night, is unwise.